d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 #> [1] 2.085963
 ```

-4. Calculate the 95\% confidence interval using theory-based methods.
+7. Calculate the 95\% confidence interval using theory-based methods.

 \vspace{1in}

-\vspace{1in}
+\newpage

 ## Additional notes

 Use this space to summarize your thoughts and take additional notes on today's activity.